Groove Armada: Other work

 From 1995 to 2000, Andy Cato was part of the progressive house music projects Mother's Pride and Qattara, and produced solo efforts under the aliases Caia and Journeyman DJ.
 In 2002, Cato collaborated with Rachel Foster, producing the album Pursuit of Happiness under the name Weekend Players.
 He also co-wrote with Sophie Ellis-Bextor on her album Shoot from the Hip, and released his first solo single under his own name, "La Luna".
 Cato has also worked with Róisín Murphy on her album Overpowered, producing the singles "Let Me Know" and "You Know Me Better".

 Tom Findlay makes up one half of Sugardaddy with Tim Hutton, and has collaborated with Keeling Lee.
 In 2005, he set up Tunetribe, a music download store.
 Findlay has described working with Prince as his dream collaboration.
 In 2007, Findlay released Watch the Ride, a continuous mix album containing tracks by various artists, including his own project, Sugardaddy.

-In 2011, Cato became the first musician to compose a ringtone for a charity, WaveLength Charity.
+In 2011, Cato became the first musician to compose a ringtone for a charity, WaveLength.